barryclark/jekyll-now/_posts/2017-08-10-imputing-covariance-matrices-for-multi-variate-meta-analysis.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 {% endhighlight %}

 The results of fitting this model using restricted maximum likelihood with metafor are actually a bit different from the estimates reported in the original paper, potentially because Kalaian and Raudenbush use a Cholesky decomposition of the sampling covariances, which alters the interpretation of the random effects variance components.
-The metafor fit is also a bit goofy because the correlation between the random effects for math and verbal scores is very close to -1, although evidently it is not uncommon to obtain such degenerate correlations.
+The metafor fit is also a bit goofy because the correlation between the random effects for math and verbal scores is very close to -1, although evidently it is not uncommon to obtain such degenerate estimates of the random effects structure.

 ## Robust variance estimation.

-Now, experienced meta-analysts might point out that a further, alternative analytic strategy to the one described above would be to use robust variance estimation methods (RVE; [Hedges, Tipton, & Johnson](https://dx.doi.org/10.1002/jrsm.5)).
+Experienced meta-analysts will no doubt point out that a further, alternative analytic strategy to the one described above would be to use robust variance estimation methods (RVE; [Hedges, Tipton, & Johnson](https://dx.doi.org/10.1002/jrsm.5)).
 However, RVE is not so much an alternative strategy as it is a complementary technique, which can be used in combination with any of the models estimated above.
 Robust standard errors and hypothesis tests can readily be obtained with the [clubSandwich package](https://cran.r-project.org/package=clubSandwich).
 Here's how to do it for the random effects meta-regression model:

 {% highlight r %}